mohanbabu-debug/mohanbabu-debug/README.md

 - 👋 Hi, I’m @mohanbabu-debug
-- 👀 I’m interested in ...
+- 👀 I’m familier in ...
 React and Python Django
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working ...
 - 💞️ I’m looking to collaborate on ...Frontend and Backend
 - 📫 How to reach me ...from gmail contact v.m.mohan98@gmail.com